WDI-SEA/react-development-course-materials/01-React-Key-Concepts/09-intro-to-react-quiz/09-intro-to-react-quiz.md

 **Notes**:

-- The link to the Intro to React.js quiz is [here](https://ga-instruction-sandbox.herokuapp.com/?lessonURL=https://ga-instruction.s3.amazonaws.com/json/REACT/unit-1/U1L5.json).
-This is the link you give to students.
+- Reminder that the quizzes are delivered on the myGA platform.
+Students should log in to their myGA accounts and access the React Practice learning path (not the Pre-Work learning path).

 - Approximate time to complete quiz: 20 min